What is an accident at work?

 If it is confirmed that the accident was work-related, the employer must enter it in the accident book and, if it was an accident with incapacity for work for more than 3 days, he must draw up a record and send it to the relevant authorities and institutions and also forward it to the employee.

-Tip: If the employer is concerned that there has been a loss or change in the employee’s ability to work, for example if the employee has not worked for more than 8 weeks after a work-related accident with severe consequences, the employer can order an emergency medical examination.
+Tip: If the employer is concerned that there has been a loss or change in the employee’s ability to work, for example if the employee has not worked for more than 8 weeks after an accident at work with severe consequences, the employer can order an emergency medical examination.
 We have covered this topic in more detail on our blog.

-What about accidents on lunch break, on a business trip or on the way to the doctor?
+What about injuries sustained on my lunch break, on business or on the way to the doctor?

 - If you are only on your way to the workplace, or have already left it after working hours, this is not in the performance of your duties and any injury is not work-related.